DevKarenC/100-days-of-code/README.md

 - [x] Start watching the React Bootcamp Youtube Video series

 **Thoughts**: I spent some more time studying `this` and solving some practice problems of determining `this` based on call-sites and the four `this` binding rules.
 Once again, I clicked on the [purple link - Mastering ‘this’ in JavaScript: Callbacks and bind(), apply(), call()](https://thenewstack.io/mastering-javascript-callbacks-bind-apply-call/) ([already introduced in Day 48 of my 100 days of code 😂](https://github.com/DevKarenC/100-days-of-code#day-48-march-18-2021)) and reminded myself that the `this` value changes when a function gets invoked inside a higher-order function.
 The callback function follows the `this` context for its enclosing parent function.
 Besides studying `this`, I wanted to set aside some time to continue the CV project and learn more React so I was able to work on passing down state as props from parent to child components so that a button click will trigger a state change and allow for conditional rendering.
 I came across the Youtube video series for [React Bootcamp by Tyler McGinnis](https://www.youtube.com/watch?v=8GXXGJRDMdQ) and it looks good for additional React practice, so I'll be continuing the series tomorrow.

+## Day 62: April 1, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] Fight the Imposter Syndrome
+- [x] Used recursion to build Hangman game
+- [x] Solve practice problems (mini-algorithms like Pig Latin)
+- [x] Continue the React CV Project

+**Thoughts**: As someone learning how to program, there are days where I experience the imposter syndrome.
+Here are some notes to self for what helped me handle imposter syndrome:
+1. Google "programming gives me imposter syndrome" and realize I'm not the only one feeling this way: as of April 1, 2021, I have found 1,040,000 results on Google search, meaning that others have experienced it (been there, done that!).
+Reading an article or two helps me learn from others (even senior engineers feel that way so imagine someone trying to land her first software engineer job 🤗)
+2. Help other people in the software development community: this not only makes me feel good about myself for being able to help, but also shows that I actually know something enough to help others understand.
+The best way to learn is to teach others, so it's good for combatting imposter syndrome and also reinforces my learning!
+3. Look at my old code (and cringe for 30 seconds) and reflect on how far I have accomplished: back in the days, I didn't like working in command line interface.
+I used to prefer GUI but hey, now CLI is life ☺️.
+Also, I didn't enjoy using higher-order array functions like `.forEach`, `.map`, `.reduce`.
+I thought I could accomplish the same goals using for loops and for loops were "easier".
+But now my go-to functions are higher-order functions and I know how important they are for declarative functional programming.
+They became easier with practice.
+Now I try to reduce the number of for loops in my code.